thatonequill/aev-LastByte/doc/src/stash.md

 | `Break`       | Hits through all resistance.
 No logic applied.   | True Damage           | ❗           |
 | `EchoEnd`     | Copies the moment of death in advance.           | Doomed (Delayed Kill) | ❗           |
 | `404`         | Doesn’t exist.
 Still happens.                    | Existence Error       | ❗           |

+Heat system, attacks you launch causes heat, and can inflict self damage